-A Novel Method for Involving Women of Color at High Risk for Preterm Birth in Research Priority Setting
+A Novel Method for Involving Women of Color at High Risk for Preterm Birth in Research Priority Setting, published in JOVE!

 This article describes the Research Prioritization by Affected Communities (RPAC) protocol and findings from its use with women at risk for preterm birth.
 Using the protocol, women identified and prioritized their unanswered questions about pregnancy, birth and neonatal care aimed at influencing research priority setting by funders and researchers.